 Develop your ability and confidence to investigate, diagnose and manage your ocular cases, every single time.

-With a focus on case-based learning, this course will present the latest information as well as videos and images of ophthalmic conditions and procedures.
-Test your new-found skills with a two-day practical workshop at Dr Stanley’s practice, where you will also have the opportunity to practise surgical techniques.
+The course will present the latest evidence-based information as well as numerous videos and images of ophthalmic conditions and procedures.
+Test your newfound skills with a two-day practical workshop at Dr Stanley’s practice, where you will also have the opportunity to practice surgical techniques.

 Hear more from your tutor Robin Stanley: